Hanging out in Kerala at a backpacker’s guesthouse, I met a good number of backpackers who were in their first few days of their first trip to India.

 Delhi (the capital of India in the north) is basically thought to basically be the scam capital of India.

-If you decide to fly into Delhi, I would say immediately leave for another city immediately (maybe Jaipur or Udaipur) and leave the exploring of Delhi for when you’ve gotten used to India at least a little bit.
-I also think Varanasi (a popular city for tourists in the north and one of the holiest cities in India) is a big culture shock city and that also might be better to be experiences after you’ve had some time in India.
+If you decide to fly into Delhi, I would say leave for another city immediately (maybe Jaipur or Udaipur) and leave the exploring of Delhi for when you’ve gotten used to India at least a little bit.
+I also think Varanasi (a popular city for tourists in the north and one of the holiest cities in India) is a big culture shock city and that also might be better to experience after you’ve had some time in India.